-The Jiva spa with its 3 treatment rooms, pampers with its various packages and one can also indulge in a spa boat experience on the lake like no other, where one can indulge in a 45 minute spa session, while sipping on champagne.
+The Jiva spa with its 3 treatment rooms, pampers with its various packages and one can also have a spa boat experience on the lake, like no other, where one can indulge in a 45 minute spa session, while sipping on champagne.

 There is also an in house boutique called The Bazaar near the entrance lobby, that stocks traditional jewelry, fabrics, clothes and handicrafts.
 One can also get clothes tailored here during their stay, which will be delivered within 24 hours.

 The Taj may well be a cherished destination for grand celebrations like weddings and romantic honeymoons but it is also a sought after venue for corporate meetings and incentives, for those companies who believe in treating their employees like royalty 😀 Hence there are well equipped conference facilities and venues within the hotel.